SAP/odata-vocabularies/docs/v2-annotations.md

   <p>Example in metadata document:</p>
   <pre>&lt;Property Name="Street" Type="Edm.String" sap:field-control="Address_fc" /&gt;<br/>&lt;Property Name="City" Type="Edm.String" sap:field-control="Address_fc" /&gt;<br/>&lt;Property Name="Address_fc" Type="Edm.Byte" /&gt;</pre>
   <p>
-    <span>The field-control property can be in the same type as shown above, or it can be in a nested complex type, or in an entity type that is associated 1:1.
+    The field-control property can be in the same type as shown above, or it can be in a nested complex type, or in an entity type that is associated 1:1.
 This allows separating field-control data from "real" data.
-If for example the field-control property is contained in a complex property or navigation property named <code>fc</code>, the attribute value is a path relative to the parent of the annotated property, e.g. <code>sap:field-control="fc/Address"</code>. </span>
+If for example the field-control property is contained in a complex property or navigation property named <code>fc</code>, the attribute value is a path relative to the parent of the annotated property, e.g. <code>sap:field-control="fc/Address"</code>.
   </p>

 The possible values for a field-control property are: